Gwen Singer Flashes Bare Chest In Unzipped Christmas Onesie By The Tree

 She wore her long, dark hair in a deep side-part.
 The locks were styled in voluminous waves that spilled over both shoulders.

 The model sat on her knees on top of a white fur rug.
-She had her legs apart and one hand resting on her knee.
+She had her legs apart and one hand rested on her knee.
 The other hand tugged at the zipper of her outfit.
 She arched her back slightly and looked away from the camera with a bright smile on her face.

 In the background of the shot, a Christmas tree with white lights could be seen.
 A package of red, green, and gold bulbs was also sitting near the tree.
 Some sunlight also streamed through a nearby window.
 In the caption, Gwen joked that she may live in the onesie until after the first of the year.